Addiction, Substance & Behaviour Abuse Counselling Psychotherapy

 Addiction is when Alcohol, Sex, Drugs, Pornography Gambling, Sex-Texting, Social Media, Food or any other substance or behaviour is strongly controlling you and you are dependent on and NOT in control of the Addictive substance or behaviour which you may be using to manage your Live, your Emotions or your Relationships.

-This dependent behavior is characterized by a complete loss of control and an overwhelming desire to act regardless of consequences.
+This dependent substance or behaviour is characterized by a complete loss of control and an overwhelming desire to take, act or do regardless of consequences.

-An addiction is described as a behavior is causing harm, either to self and/or to others, and that the person doing it has no meaningful control over it.
+An addiction is described as a substance or behaviour which is causing harm, either to yourself and/or to others, and that the person doing it has no meaningful or real control over it.
 It is a powerful, undeniable compulsion, and happens over and over again.

 Are you may be searching for help and are anxious and fearful of taking the next step.

 What is Counselling Psychotherapy?
 Counselling 4 U offers a warm, empathetic, safe, confidential and professional environment, where you will be heard and understood, and where you can explore what is troubling for you.